Metternich Stela: Mythology

 The main function of the Metternich Stela was for the magical healing of poisons, mostly caused by animals.
 Water was poured over the Stela and collected.
 The water from the Stela was then drunk by the person suffering from the poisonous ailment.
 That person would identify with the child Horus who had also suffered such tragedies.
 During the entire process religious rites from the Stela were recited by local priests.

 The first few spells on the stela are related to reptiles and other harmful creatures.
-The most prominent was the serpent demon Apophis who was the enemy of Ra for he is the equivalent of the devil.
+The most prominent was the serpent demon Apophis who was the enemy of Ra.
 The spell forced the serpent to decapitate and burn into pieces.
 The second half of the spell would force the serpent to vomit and while the priest recited this spell the person inflicted would also vomit freeing their body of the poison.

 The next spell was directed towards a cat.
 The cat contained a bit of a god or goddess and would be able to destroy any sort of poison.
 The spell asks for Ra to aid the cat in her time of need.

 Most of the Stela has inscriptions that describe stories such as the ones above in relation to being poisoned and spells to be cured.
 The most famous is the story of Isis and the Seven Scorpions.
 The story takes up the majority of the stela and is most referenced when it came to ailments dealing with poisons.

 Isis was the mother of Horus, along with his father Osiris who was the ruler of the living world.
 Osiris was killed by his brother Set who was incredibly jealous of his power.
 When Isis and Nephthys discovered this, they brought Osiris back to life with the use of magic.
 Set was enraged and so he killed Osiris once again, but this time he chopped up his body into many parts and scattered them throughout Egypt.
 Osiris then became the pharaoh of the dead and the underworld, while the land of the living was ruled by no one.